 This provides funding to support the delivery and provision of PE and sport and aims to improve the skills of primary teachers to teach high quality PE and sport and to improve the quality of provision for PE and sport in schools and increase participation.
-This funding is for the foreseeable future.
-In 2015-2016 we used this funding to buy in the services of a specialist PE consultant, to pay for weekly sessions from a sports coach, and to hire local facilities for sport and PE.
-Details of how we are spending the allocation for the current academic year can be found here: PE and Sport Premium 2016 to 2017.
+We use this funding to buy in the services of a specialist PE consultant, to pay for weekly sessions from a range of external specialists coach, and to hire local facilities for sport and PE.

 Staff at Robson House agree that a broad, balanced and rich PE curriculum forms the basis for a lifetime of physical activity, and the importance of PE and School Sport must never be underestimated if physical literacy is to be achieved.

-Robson House has historically provided all its children with a wide range of physical activities both in and outside of curriculum time and this new funding will ensure that both the high quality and quantity will continue to be made available for all our children.
+Robson House continues to provide all its children with a wide range of physical activities both in and outside of curriculum time and this funding ensures that both the high quality and quantity continues to be made available for all our children.

-More information on curriculum PE and school sport at Robson House can be found here: PE, Sport and Well Being at Robson House
+More information on curriculum PE and school sport at Robson House can be found here: PE, Sport and Well-being at Robson House (2017 2018)

 “Government sports funding is used well to provide many opportunities for pupils sporting interests.
 They all represent the school, for example in competitive games against other schools.
 The school employs a specialist coach to promote both the pupils and teachers understanding and enjoyment of physical activity.
 A wide range of activities is used to show pupils how to keep themselves safe and behave well.
 The curriculum contributes well to pupils physical, academic, and emotional well-being.
 It promotes their spiritual, moral, social and cultural understanding well”.

-Details of how we spent the allocation for the previous academic year can be found here: PE and Sport Premium 2015 to 2016
+Details of how we spent the allocation for previous academic years can be found here: